 I found cashew butter in the peanut butter aisle the other day, which prompted this recipe.
 I think I can now safely say that any kind of nut butter will work with these cookies.
 I’m slowly working my way through all of them…it can be homemade or store bought, doesn’t seem to matter.
+Nut butter can take the place of both flour and butter in these simple cookie recipes, and the result is pure delicious.

 The batter is a dream to whip up — there’s nothing to sift, nothing to soften, nothing to cause any trouble whatsoever.
 Just whisk or beat the egg, sugar, cashew butter, and chocolate chips together.
 No need to chill.
 Just scoop the dough onto the baking sheet and bake.

 About 12 minutes in the oven and you’ve got cookies.
+GOOD cookies ;)

 - 1 egg